oscarotero/simple-crud/README.md

 ### Customize Row and RowCollection

-The Entity has the method `init` that you can use to initialize things.
+The Entity class has the method `init` that you can use to initialize things.
 It's called at the end of the `__construct`.
 For example, you can use your own `Row` and `RowCollection` classes or customize them adding more methods:

 ```php
 namespace MyModels;